SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Experiments

 \subsection{Datasets}

-We evaluate the efficacy of the proposed method, we conduct experimentation on multiple benchmark datasets.
-In particular, the datasets are selected to ensure maximum diversity in length of the natural language description.
-As indicated by Figure~\ref{tab:dataset-statistics}, the average number of words in the support text varies from 5 to 31.
+We conduct experiments on multiple benchmark datasets that are selected to maximize diversity in length of the natural language descriptions.
+Figure~\ref{fig:dataset-statistics} (in Appendix) shows the average number of words in the support text vary from 5 to 31 across the different datasets.